alwz1/disaster_response_pipelines/README.md

 ### Project Motivation<a name="project_motivation"></a>

 During disaster events a myraid of messages are sent either directly or through news and social media.
 It is important that relevant messages are sent to appropriate disaster relief agencies.
-In this project an ETL pipeline and a ML pipeline are developed to extract cleaned data and build a supervised learning model for an API that classifies disaster messages.
+In this project an ETL pipeline and a ML pipeline are developed to extract cleaned data and build a supervised machine learning model for an API that classifies disaster messages.
 The disaster dataset is provided by Figure Eight and it contains real messages that were sent during disaster events.
 A web app is also developed where an emergency worker can input a new message and get classification results in several categories.